Skip to main content

 • have a nappy rash

-This is not caused by teething.
+These symptoms together are not caused by teething.

 How to help your teething baby

 It's upsetting to see your baby in discomfort from teething.
-Comforting and playing with them will help distract them.

 Tips for helping a teething baby

-• Try giving your baby something to chew on, such as a cool teething ring.
+• try giving your baby something to chew on, such as a cool teething ring

-• Massage your baby's sore gums with a sugar-free teething gel.
+• massage your baby's sore gums with a sugar-free teething gel

-• Use mild sugar-free pain relief if your baby wakes at night and is irritable.
+• use mild sugar-free pain relief if your baby wakes at night and is irritable

-• Give them cold water to drink - this helps to keep babies hydrated and may also soothe their gums.
+• give them cold water to drink - this helps to keep babies hydrated and may also soothe their gums

-• Stay close to your baby when they're eating in case they choke.
+• stay close to your baby when they're eating in case they choke

 Teething rings